zachmccabe/beijing/docs/bts_style_guide.md

 ### Quotes and citations

 The AP stylebook is very clear: don't use academic-style citations.
 That won't work for my purposes.
-Otherwise, I do try to follow the AP rules listed in "composition titles" and "quotations."
+Otherwise, I do try to follow AP rules.
+E.g., "composition titles" and "quotations."

-Long quotes should be used sparingly because this can disrupt reader's search for quick answers.
+**Quotes** should be used sparingly because this can disrupt reader's search for quick answers.
 Ideally, paraphrase.
 Link/HT as needed.
 Otherwise, try and limit supporting info, e.g. quotations, to footnotes for the curious reader.

 - Web sources (social media, blogs, ebooks, whatever) should get a link back to the canonical source.
 - Citations that link to audio or video content should include a timestamp.